MarkLogic Node.js API -- Working with Binary Documents

 <title>Safari</safari>

-You can add properties metadata during the document insert process or you can also update the document at a later point in time.
-If a document has properties metadata you can also see that in your Query Console:
+You can add properties metadata during the insert process or update the document later.
+If a document has properties metadata, you can see that in your Query Console:

-You can take a look at these short, bite-sized video tutorials on how to insert documents and how to update documents using the MarkLogic Node.js Client API.
+Take a look at these short video tutorials on how to insert documents and how to update documents using the MarkLogic Node.js Client API.

 Extracting Metadata from binaries

-Some binary documents contain metadata by definition -- think about a Microsoft Office Word document for example -- that has metadata information stored such as the Author, word/character count, last saved time etc. You can extract such metadata in MarkLogic and store it as properties.
+Some binary documents carry metadata by nature.
+Think about a Microsoft Word document: it stores the author, word/character count, last saved time and more.
+You can extract that metadata in MarkLogic and store it as properties.

-There are quite a few ways that this can be achieved in MarkLogic -- have a look at the Search Developer's Guide's chapter on binary documents to learn more.
+There are several ways to achieve this in MarkLogic.
+Have a look at the Search Developer’s Guide chapter on binary documents to learn more.

 Inserting documents

-If you want to follow this article by way of examples, please clone the following GitHub repository: https://github.com/tpiros/marklogic-nodejs-binaries.
+If you want to follow along with examples, clone this GitHub repository: https://github.com/tpiros/marklogic-nodejs-binaries.

-To insert a binary document along with some metadata you can use the Node.js Client API in the following way:
+To insert a binary document with metadata using the Node.js Client API:

 db.documents